astral-sh/uv/README.md

 - 🤝 Support for a wide range of advanced `pip` features, including: editable installs, Git dependencies, direct URL dependencies, local dependencies, constraints, source distributions, HTML and JSON indexes, and more.
+- 🧰 Novel resolution features such as override of transitive dependency versions and a lowest compatible version resolution strategy.

 ## Getting Started